 One part facilitated community learning and practice

-The 101 Cohort is a 6-month, 12-session cohort designed to bring depth and focus to your racial equity journey as it drives our collective community toward making a tangible difference.
+The Foundations cohort is a 6-month, 12-session cohort designed to bring depth and focus to your racial equity journey as it drives our collective community toward making a tangible difference.

 I am not the expert.